bahrus/xtal-in/README.md

 This element, \<xtal-in\>, makes it easy to declaratively curry a standard click or input event into a user defined event name.
 One can also automatically generate a unique event name in a typesafe, discoverable way, by referring to a relative url or TypeScript filename (e.g.), which might contain a guid identifier.

-One can also declaratively configure whether the event should bubble, and if it should escape its Shadow DOM cocoon via the composed flag:
+In addition, \<xtal-in\> supports declaratively configuring whether the event should bubble, and if it should escape its Shadow DOM cocoon via the composed flag:

 ```html